wix-incubator/DetoxInstruments/Documentation/Instrument_CPUUsage.md

 ### Inspector Pane

 For each sample, the inspector pane shows the time of the sample and the CPU usage.
-If the **Record thread information** profiling option was enabled during recording, the inspector pane will display a threads breakdown pie chart.
+If the **Record thread information** profiling option was enabled during recording, the inspector pane will display a threads breakdown pie chart and a list of the most active threads.
 If the **Collect stack traces** profiling option was enabled during recording, the inspector pane will display the heaviest thread's stack trace.

 ![CPU Usage Inspector Pane](Resources/Instrument_CPUUsage_InspectorPane.png "CPU Usage Inspector Pane")